 Oct 2021 (1)

 Are you interested in serving as a KPB Board Member?
-If yes, please click HERE to access our board member application.
+Board Members must be a current KPB Household or Business Member and must first serve as a member of the KPB Advisory Board.
+If interested, please click HERE to access our Advisory Board Application.

 Director of Operations

 Joe Escobedo– Community Service Supervisor

 Joseph Galarza- Recycling Attendant

 Christina Greenamyre –Facility & Material Manager